372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

 ------------------------------------------- MILESTONE 5 -------------------------------------------

 (1) p5_bindings.ruby
-    - This small program shows how to use
+    - This small program shows how to use bindings to reference fields inside methods in Ruby.
+This is one lexical feature that is unique to Ruby.
     - To compile and run this program:
         - Download and save p5_bindings.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has p5_bindings.ruby
             - Print the command: ruby p5_bindings.ruby
-            - This will compile and run the program and will (b) Atom editor:
+            - This will compile and run the program and will print the local variable inside the method
+        (b) Atom editor:
             - Load the file p5_bindings.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and will
+            - This will compile and run the program and will print the local variable inside the method

 (2) p5_blocks.ruby
-    - This small program shows how to use
+    - This small program shows how to use blocks in Ruby.
+Blocks are very unique to Ruby in the fact they are chunks of code that can be passed and executed by any method in the file and is passed in as a parameter.
+This is another lexical feature in Ruby.
     - To compile and run this program:
         - Download and save p5_blocks.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has p5_blocks.ruby
             - Print the command: ruby p5_blocks.ruby
-            - This will compile and run the program and will (b) Atom editor:
+            - This will compile and run the program and will print the order in which the blocks are executed
+        (b) Atom editor:
             - Load the file p5_blocks.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and will
+            - This will compile and run the program and will print the order in which the blocks are executed

 (3) p5_closures.ruby
-    - This small program shows how to use
+    - This small program shows how to use closures in Ruby.
+Closures are a unique lexical feature of Ruby.
+Closures are used to exit a method which is normally a return statement.
+There are two examples of using a normal method called a Proc and lambda.
     - To compile and run this program:
         - Download and save p5_closures.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has p5_closures.ruby
             - Print the command: ruby p5_closures.ruby
-            - This will compile and run the program and will (b) Atom editor:
+            - This will compile and run the program and will print the contents of the Proc and lambda
+        (b) Atom editor:
             - Load the file p5_closures.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and will
+            - This will compile and run the program and will print the contents of the Proc and lambda

 (4) p5_synchronize.ruby
-    - This small program shows how to use
+    - This small program shows how to use synchronize threads in Ruby.
+This is an example of the parallelism that can be used in Ruby.
+This allows for one thread to completely finish before the other thread can continue.
+It allows for more controlled threads.
     - To compile and run this program:
         - Download and save p5_synchronize.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has p5_synchronize.ruby
             - Print the command: ruby p5_synchronize.ruby
-            - This will compile and run the program and will (b) Atom editor:
+            - This will compile and run the program and will print the two threads with one interrupting the other and finsihing before the other can print its last statement (b) Atom editor:
             - Load the file p5_synchronize.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and will
+            - This will compile and run the program and will print the two threads with one interrupting the other and finishing before the other can print its last statement

 (5) p5_threads.ruby
-    - This small program shows how to use
+    - This small program shows how to use threads in Rubys.
+This program shows how to use parallelism in Ruby.
+It prints from each thread with the time stamp to see how they interact with each other.
     - To compile and run this program:
         - Download and save p5_threads.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has p5_threads.ruby
             - Print the command: ruby p5_threads.ruby
-            - This will compile and run the program and will (b) Atom editor:
+            - This will compile and run the program and will print the times that each thread prints to the screen
+        (b) Atom editor:
             - Load the file p5_threads.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and will
+            - This will compile and run the program and will print the times that each thread prints to the screen